Welcome to The LAFS Library!

 As we continue our phased reopening, we’re focused on creating safe and welcoming spaces for everyone, and we look forward to seeing you soon.
 We do recommend that patrons limit their time at the Library.
 Please check the hours of operation (see below) before visiting the Library.

-* The above Library Hours are temporary as we are reopening the Library in phases.
+* The above Library Hours are subject to change due to Campus Closures, Holidays, and Breaks.
 Please see “Today’s Hours” posted on the Library Site for more accurate hours for the day.

 THE LAFS LIBRARY ONLINE